Raising a Happy Family

 Kids thrive on routines and structure.
 A predictable routine allows children to feel safe, develop self-discipline. and gain a sense of mastery in handling their lives.
 Here's how.

 One of the reasons kids have meltdowns at the end of the day is that they're hungry and tired.
 The other is that it's hard work for little people to keep it together all day in the face of all those developmental challenges.
-The minute they see you, their "executive self" relaxes, and their "baby self" comes out to seek comfort from Mom.
+The minute they see you, their "executive self" relaxes, and their "baby self" comes out to seek comfort from Mom and Dad.
 Be ready to be emotionally present for your kids, and you'll stave off some meltdowns and set a pleasant tone for the evening.

 What does a four year old need in the morning?
 Well, everyone is different, but most of us need some time to make the transition from sleep into busy activity; most kids balk at feeling pushed.
 Most four year olds need to "do it myself."
 Most four year olds want to make their own decision about when their body needs to pee.
 And I've never met a four year old who understands why that meeting Mom has to get to is more important than whether he can find his toy car.